About Net Zero Islands Network

-In 2020, the Nordic Council of Ministers initiated a 3-year project on “Energy solutions for islands and remote areas”.
-A key element in this work is a network for those working for green and resilient energy solutions for islands and remote areas: The Nordic Network for Net Zero Islands.
-In 2021, a first meeting was held on the Faroe Islands, where members from the Faroe Islands, Greenland, Iceland, Sweden and Denmark met.
-Most recently, the network met in Nuuk, Greenland, in October 2022 at the occasion of the Conference on Green Shipping: “The Future of Maritime Fuel”.
+In 2020, the Nordic Council of Ministers initiated a three year project on “Energy solutions for islands and remote areas”.
+A key element in this work is a network for actors working for green and resilient energy solutions for islands and remote areas – the Net Zero Islands Network.
+In 2021, the first meeting was held on the Faroe Islands, where members from the Faroe Islands, Greenland, Iceland, Sweden, and Denmark met.

-The purposes of the network are to give the islands and isolated areas the opportunities to:
+The purpose of the network is to give the islands and isolated areas the opportunity to:

-- Collaborate on new analyses (impact, cost/benefit, etc.), research projects and applications
+- Collaborate on analyses, research projects, and applications.

-- Ensure that analysis and research results are transferrable between the islands and that results are comparable
+- Ensure that analyses and research results are transferrable between the islands and that the results become comparable and compatible.

-- Build wider and stronger knowledge and capacity within other related themes, such as energy storage, flexibility in electrical systems, smart energy systems and collaboration with end-users
+- Establish more comprehensive and stronger knowledge and capacity within relevant themes, such as energy storage, smart energy systems, and collaboration with end-consumers.

-- Create a joint “outwards” profile with increased weight and higher critical mass in the global energy professional community
+- Create a joint profile with increased weight and critical mass in the global energy professional community.

-- Create a stronger basis for increasing the numbers of local entrepreneurs and local employment opportunities
+- Create more substantial basis for increasing the numbers of local entrepreneurs and local employment opportunities.

-- Investigate the possibilities for the Nordic islands to become CO2-negative
+- Investigate the opportunities for the Nordic islands to become CO2-neutral or -negative.

-The Nordic islands that have come furthest in implementing their CO2-neutral strategies have already established strong research, academic and technological foundations, and general endorsement of their plans among the local populations.
-Their inspiring ambitions and projects have attracted much global attention and interest, and grant the Nordic islands the necessary prerequisites for becoming leading examples of what can be achieved within the area of carbon-neutral strategies and green transition in general.
+The Nordic islands and isolated areas that have come furthest in implementing their CO2-neutral strategies have compiled vital research, academic and technological foundations, and general endorsement of their plans among the local populations.
+Their inspiring ambitions and work have gained global attention and interest and grant the Nordic islands the necessary prerequisites for becoming leading examples of what can be achieved within the area of carbon-neutral strategies and green transition in general.